Rishabh04-02/Life-cycle/README.md

 # Life-cycle

-Its an OpenGL graphics project(LIFE CYCLE)
+It is an OpenGL graphics project(LIFE CYCLE).

-To run the project you need to install Opengl(glut3) library in your computer
+To run the project you need to install Opengl(glut3) library on your computer.

-To ru in Linux it run through this command below
+To run it in Linux run this command:

 	g++ sudo.cpp -lGL -lglut